For any more queries reach out on the blue bubble on the right bottom.

 After you get selected, you can complete the process by signing the Intern contract with your Experience Manager and making the payment of the AIESEC fee.
 Apart from this you just need to do sign an Acceptance Note for the project where you got selected and take the Leadership Development Assessment which is a small online task – both of these tasks need to be done on aiesec.org and do not take more than 5 to 10 minutes, your Experience Manager will guide you further on this.
 Once you are done with all of this, your experience manager and project manager from both the countries will approve you on system and you would be finalised for the program and all set to go.

 Yes, Upon signing up on aiesec.org, someone from the nearest AIESEC local office will be appointed to you as your Experience Manager .
 He/She will guide you with the entire process and will be there to answer your queries.
-You can directly approach your Experience Manager by contacting them through your profile on the website as explained in this video.

 Your Experience Manager will be an AIESEC representative appointed to you from the nearest local office from where you live.
 He or she will be responsible for facilitating the entire process for you from selection to even after you go for the internship.
 This individual is an AIESEC volunteer from the city who works within a delivery team of AIESEC part time while they are enrolled in a university.